ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 :ref:`The \`\`doc\`\` directory`.
 The ``index.rst`` file in the ``doc/source`` directory defines the first level of your documentation hierarchy.
-The ``toctree`` directive (which stands for "table of contents tree") indicates the maximum number of heading levels that the documentation is to display.
+The ``toctree`` directive (which stands for "table of contents tree") indicates the maximum number of heading levels that the documentation is to display in the right navigation pane.
 Following this directive are the directory names for your documentation sections.

 .. include:: diag/doc_layout.rst

-Each documentation section has its own ``index.rst`` file, as shown by the preceding figure.
-The following RST files provide examples of how to create ``index.rst`` files.
+As shown in the preceding figure, each documentation section has its own ``index.rst`` file.
+However, for search engine optimization, the names of the index files for sections should be short and descriptive, containing keywords and using hyphens (``-``) as word separators.
+For more information, see :ref:`SEO`.

+Here is an example of the hierarchical structure for RST files.

 .. tab-set::